mlswg/mls-extensions/draft-ietf-mls-extensions.md

 > prevent denial-of-service attacks.

 However, {{!RFC9420}} does not specify how to distinguish regular KeyPackages from last-resort ones.
-The last_resort_key_package KeyPackage extension defined in this section fills this gap and allows clients to specifically mark KeyPackages as KeyPackages of last resort that MAY be used more than once in scenarios where all other KeyPackages have already been used.
+The last_resort_key_package KeyPackage application component defined in this section fills this gap and allows clients to specifically mark KeyPackages as KeyPackages of last resort that MAY be used more than once in scenarios where all other KeyPackages have already been used.

-The extension allows clients that pre-publish KeyPackages to signal to the Delivery Service which KeyPackage(s) are meant to be used as last resort KeyPackages.
+The component allows clients that pre-publish KeyPackages to signal to the Delivery Service which KeyPackage(s) are meant to be used as last resort KeyPackages.

-An additional benefit of using an extension rather than communicating the information out-of-band is that the extension is still present in Add proposals.
+An additional benefit of using a component rather than communicating the information out-of-band is that the component is still present in Add proposals.
 Clients processing such Add proposals can authenticate that a KeyPackage is a last-resort KeyPackage and MAY make policy decisions based on that information.

 ### Format

-The purpose of the extension is simply to mark a given KeyPackage, which means it carries no additional data.
+The purpose of the application component is simply to mark a given KeyPackage, which means it carries no additional data.

-As a result, a LastResort Extension contains the ExtensionType with an empty `extension_data` field.
+As a result, a LastResort Extension contains the `component_id` with an empty `data` field.

 ## Multi-Credentials